egonw/blog2/_posts/2026-07-26-inorganic-compounds-smiles-mdl-molfile-v3000-and-inchis.markdown

     funder:
       name: "Dutch Research Council"
       ror: 04jsz6e67
-#comments:
+comments:
-#  host: social.edu.nl
+  host: social.edu.nl
-#  username: egonw
+  username: egonw
-#  id: ...
+  id: 116988151857480518
 ---

 Making chemistry more FAIR requires unique identifiers for chemical structures.
 For organic compounds plenty of solutions exist that do a great job.
-Last year and last week, I attended two technical [InChI](https://www.inchi-trust.org/) meetings, both with [organometallic compounds](https://en.wikipedia.org/wiki/Organometallic_chemistry) as one of the key topics.
-Thanks to [Sonja](https://bsky.app/profile/herreslab.bsky.social) ([Mastodon bridge](https://fed.brid.gy/bsky/herreslab.bsky.social)) and [Gerd](https://www.linkedin.com/in/gerd-blanke-b13115/) for the invitations.
+Last year and last week, I attended two technical [InChI](https://www.inchi-trust.org/) meetings, both with [organometallic compounds](https://en.wikipedia.org/wiki/Organometallic_chemistry) and other molecular inorganics as one of the key topics.
+Thanks to
+[Sonja](https://bsky.app/profile/herreslab.bsky.social) ([Mastodon bridge](https://fed.brid.gy/bsky/herreslab.bsky.social))
+and [Gerd](https://www.linkedin.com/in/gerd-blanke-b13115/) for the invitations.
 My role includes thinking about what all the work on the InChI means for the [Chemistry Development Kit](http://cdk.github.io/).